LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed not being able to resize panels on the VR belt when editing the layout.
 - Fixed the ammo counter on the VR belt slowly moving outside the reload panel over time.
 - Fixed reload timer and belt not accounting for weapons in underbarrel modes.
+- Fixed ability icons on teammates becoming stuck and not showing progress circles.
+- Fixed the down counter clipping into the ammo counter on teammates.
+- Fixed player names sometimes turning invisible on the tablet.
 - Restored the intended font size for the ammo panel.
 ### Heists
 - Fixed ladders on Big Bank, Counterfeit and Election Day day 2 (warehouse) having bad exit points, causing the player to clip through walls or fall to their death.